opentelecoms-org/lumicall/README.md

 Copyright (C) 2005 Luca Veltri - University of Parma - Italy (http://mjsip.org)

 Licensed under the GPL v3 - see [LICENSE.TXT](https://github.com/opentelecoms-org/lumicall/blob/master/LICENSE.TXT)

+Lumicall has been supported by Google Summer of Code and Outreachy.